10 Ways Your Home Is Causing You Anxiety

 “Design a beautiful kitchen—one you can actually cook in and a make sure there’s space for a dining table.
 Families who cook and eat together at home are found to be less overweight, have better academic and work performances and run into less trouble with substance abuse issues.

 “Lighting control—Increase your natural light during the day and get better sleep by designing a perfectly dark sleeping caveat night.
 Install blackout blinds for your bedroom windows which have side valances, reducing all light leaks when lowered.
 Make sure to add dimmer switches to all lighting fixtures and dim lights in the evening.
-Lowered lighting levels allow your brain to naturally secrete serotonin which starts the relaxation process before bed time.”
+Lowered lighting levels allow your brain to naturally secrete serotonin which starts the relaxation process before bedtime.”
+This is how to tell the difference between depression and anxiety.

 Don’t underestimate the power of textures in your home.
 And Helps isn’t talking about wool or ceramic.
 Bring textures from nature into your home.